aquasecurity/starboard/docs/operator/troubleshooting.md

 The Starboard Operator installs several Kubernetes resources into your Kubernetes cluster.

-Here are the common steps to check whether the operator is running correctly and to troubleshoot common issue.
+Here are the common steps to check whether the operator is running correctly and to troubleshoot common issues.

 In addition to having a look at this section, you want to check [previous issues](https://github.com/aquasecurity/starboard/issues) to see if someone from the community had similar problems before.
 Feel free to either [open an issue](https://github.com/aquasecurity/starboard/issues), reach out on [Slack](https://slack.aquasec.com), or post your questions in the [discussion forum.](https://github.com/aquasecurity/starboard/discussions)